janw/PyPrimion/README.md

 # PyPrimion

-**PyPrimion is currently a work-in-progress.
-Only journal data downloading is supported yet.**
+**PyPrimion is unmaintained as I have no access to a PWS instance anymore.**

 PyPrimion is a webinterface handler for the Primion Prime Web Systems used by many companies for employee time tracking purposes.